sungsoo-ahn/2025/_posts/2025-04-28-test-time-training-for-long-contexts.md

 ### LIFT shows significant improvement on specific tasks

 Table 3 presents detailed experimental results across four LongQA tasks from LooGLE.
-LLaMa-3 benefits more from ICL+LIFT, with notable improvements in specific tasks, particularly in **Comprehension & Reasoning** (40.88 → 44.83) and **Timeline Reorder** (22.33 → 26.51).
+LLaMa-3 benefits more from LIFT+ICL, with notable improvements in specific tasks, particularly in **Comprehension & Reasoning** (40.88 → 44.83) and **Timeline Reorder** (22.33 → 26.51).
 These results demonstrate that LIFT enhances ICL by providing a more comprehensive overview of the entire lengthy input by fine-tuning the long context directly into the parameters.

 However, LIFT does not yield any improvement in tasks such as Multiple Information Retrieval and even slightly degrades the performances in Computation for both models.
 This indicates that LIFT may not significantly impact all tasks and could introduce slight noise in some cases.
 At the same time, the performances variations are closely related to the specific capabilities required by each task and the inherent strengths of the model.

 {% include figure.html path="assets/img/2025-04-28-test-time-training-for-long-contexts/table3_loogle_task.svg" class="img-fluid" title="Table 3" %}
 <div class="caption">Table 3.
 Performance on LongBench under different settings</div>

-In Table 2 on LongBench, ICL+LIFT consistently outperforms both ICL and LIFT_only on Narrativeqa and Qmsum for both models.
+In Table 2 on LongBench, LIFT+ICL consistently outperforms both ICL and LIFT_only on Narrativeqa and Qmsum for both models.
 Notable improvements are observed in Narrativeqa, where performance increases from 20.73 to 25.84.
 However, the results for Musique and GovReport exhibit different trends between the two models.
 LLaMa-3 shows a slight improvement on GovReport but experiences a significant drop on Musique, whereas GPT-3.5 demonstrates the opposite pattern.

 Interestingly, PassageRetrievalEN exhibits a significant drop when combining LIFT with ICL, suggesting that the LIFT is applicable and effective to specific tasks.
 This encourages us to fine-tune the model at task level.